There’s nothing like the fresh scent of a Balsam Fir at home to put you in the holiday spirit!

 1235 High Hill Road, Earlton, NY 12058 (518) 731-8585

 Jumping across the river into Greene County, Veeder’s Tree Farm really has everything for a festive day.
-The season opens on November 18th, weekdays from 1 – 4:40pm and weekends 9am – 4:30pm.
+Open week days from 1 – 5pm and weekends 9am–5pm.
 Offering Balsom, Fraser, and Cannon Firs, as well as Spruce and Scotch Pine.
-Santa will be around Black Friday and all weekends after Thanksgiving.

 Whether pre-cut or not, now that you have that perfect tree safely transported home, what’s next?
 There are a few simple but important things to keep in mind when caring for a live Christmas tree.
 Check out these tips to make sure your tree makes it all season long.